mattdesl/canvas-sketch/docs/cli.md

-  --js               The served JS src string, defaults to name --html             The HTML input file, defaults to a basic template --stream, -S       Enable ffmpeg streaming for MP4/GIF formats
+  --js               The served JS src string, defaults to name --html             The HTML input file, defaults to a basic template --stream, -S       Enable ffmpeg streaming for MP4/GIF formats --https            Use HTTPS (SSL) in dev server instead of HTTP
 ```

 ## Creating a Sketch